 This plan is a healthcare option that is run by a private insurance company that is under contract with Medicare.
 The Advantage Plan usually includes coverage of all parts of Medicare.

 Medicare Prescription Drug Plans each have a specific list of available medications.
 The drugs are separated into different tiers based on your out-of-pocket costs for each.
 Drugs that are listed in the lower tiers will cost you less than a drug in a higher tier.
 The drug plans have specific coverage rules laid out that need to be considered as well.

 Hospital outpatient drugs: Prescription drugs given in a hospital outpatient setting, which are considered self-administered drugs, are generally not covered by Part B. However, there are certain circumstances when your Medicare drug plan will cover them.

 Vaccine coverage: Medicare drug plans must cover all vaccines that are commercially available to prevent illness.

-Automatic refill services: By January 2014, the automatic refill services offered by Medicare will change in order to reduce the waste caused by the program.
-When you need a prescription refilled, prescription drug plans will need approval before sending the medication.
+Automatic refill services: As of January 2014, the automatic refill services offered by Medicare has changed in order to reduce the waste caused by the program.
+When you need a prescription refilled, prescription drug plans now need approval before sending the medication.
 However, if you specifically request the prescription, it will be sent out.

 Items not covered by Medicare (includes hearing aids)